Click here for part 1

 Thai's Y class for A340-600 (Row 31 to 58) (346)

-So its easy to tell which aircraft you are flying on, based on the seating configuration.
+So it is easy to tell which aircraft you are flying on, based on the seating configuration.

 Going through immigration was a breeze, it took me only 15 minutes to get through security and immigration counter.
 There were A, B and C gates, I made my way to C7 where my plane would be at.
 From the immigration counter to the gate C7 took around 15 mins, not too bad.